sumanmukherjee03/practice-and-katas/k8s/CKA/service.README.md

 This is an example of a nodeport service

 3 types of services
-  - NodePort : exposes an internal port of a pod to a port on the host
+  - NodePort : exposes an internal port of a pod via a port on the host
   - ClusterIp : creates a virtual ip inside the cluster to enable communication between the services, for example a frontend pod to a backend pod
   - LoadBalancer : creates a loadbalancer in supported cloud providers to balance the load to your pods for an application